 The medical term for bunions is called Hallux Abducto Valgus (HAV).
 The term refers to the position of the big toe (hallux) turning inward with rotation and position (abducto valgus).
-The big toe over time starts to move towards the lesser toes, creating a wider foot with greater depth – making it harder to fit into shoes!
+Over a long period the big toe starts to move towards the lesser toes, creating a wider foot with greater depth – making it harder to fit into shoes!

 Why do we develop bunions?